This article appeared in The Huffington Post 5/04/16.

 A tree, which by all appearances is simply a tree.

-There is no spotlight that beams from the heavens and makes it stand out from the other “ordinary” trees.
+No spotlight beams from the heavens and makes it stand out from the other “ordinary” trees.

 But this tree has a history.